-A Standard Program shall be labeled an "Forth Program".
+A Standard Program shall be labeled a "Forth-2012 Program".
 That label, by itself, shall not be applied to Standard Programs that require the system to provide standard words outside the Core word set or that have environmental dependencies.

 The phrase "with Environmental Dependencies" shall be appended to the label of Standard Programs that have environmental dependencies.